 The good news for smokers is that UK airport smoking areas can be found at some airports.
 However, the majority of UK airports do not allow smoking after you enter the terminal building or pass through airport security.

 Most UK airports have designated smoking areas before you enter the terminal building but only some allow smoking after entering the terminal and going through airport security.
 The airports that do allow smoking past the security checkpoints are generally the smaller regional airports, not the larger, main international airports but there are a few exceptions.

-UK airports class all kinds of smoking the same, be it smoking cigarettes, cigars, pipes, e-cigarettes or vape so you can only do these things in the designated smoking areas that are provided.
-Anywhere else is likely to bring the airport management down on you like a ton of bricks and may mean you being removed from the airport so you miss your flight.
+UK airports class all kinds of smoking the same, be it smoking cigarettes, cigars, pipes, e-cigarettes or Juul so you can only do these things in the designated smoking areas that are provided.
+Anywhere else is likely to bring the airport management down on you like a ton of bricks and may mean you are removed from the airport so you miss your flight.

 Where smoking areas exist in UK and Irish airports, many are just little cages or shelters outside the departure lounges which are largely open to the elements.